sellwe/Master_thesis_sebastian/README.md

 ![alt text](image-4.png)

 The same pattern is seen for C. septempunctata, A. obtectus and C. chinensis.
 T.castaneum and B. siliquastri does not share the pattern.
-Hypethesis being that large and repetitive genomes lead to gene family expansion through TEs.
+Hypothesis being that large and repetitive genomes lead to gene family expansion through TEs.

 ## RNA-Seq Data